Omniology

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage by mentioning 'Check time_remaining_seconds' but does not provide explicit guidance on when to use this tool versus alternatives, nor when not to use it.
+The description implies usage for assessing active contests and odds, but provides no explicit guidance on when to use this tool versus alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.